MichaelPoma/cod_warzone_api_dashboard/README.md

 ## Monitoring

-Due to changes with the host API, application might not always run as intended, as certain changes to API calls and data preprocessing is necessary.
+Due to changes with the host API, application may not always run as intended.
+Certain changes to API calls and data preprocessing are necessary.
 - Last updated on Feb 2023:
     - Weekly Stats API call no longer supported.
 Converted to summary of recent 20 games
     - Lifetime and 20 games GET requests updated accordingly due to indexing changes